ChocolateLoverRaj/rust_pusher_client/README.md

 This package will be available as `pusher_client` on crates.io.

 ## Goals
 - Implement functionality as it's requested.
-We'll start with basic subscribing to channels, and then we can do stuff like private, presense, and client events.
+We'll start with basic subscribing to channels, and then we can do stuff like private, presence, and client events.
 - Be maintained and if needed transition maintainers
 - Not use any `unsafe`
 - Be nice, easy, and Rusty to use